Rens88/LPCXL2025AI/README.md

 These metrics have been summarized for each day by taking the average ("Wellness Average").

 Most importantly, it contains a set of columns with the suffix "_AVG_prev_07_days" that summarize the 7 days preceding the current day.
+Three temporal aggregation methods were applied to summarize the 7 days preceding an injury: average, daily average and slope.
-These columns should be used in combination for any predictions of to_be_injured.
+These columns should be used in combination for any predictions of "to_be_injured".

 ## Example questions
 - I'm a coach and I want to improve my training schedules.
 Suggest me some analyses with the described data.